- Home

 Getting Involved

-The Sheriff is extremely grateful to the volunteers within our county that help contribute to his office's mission to protect and serve the residents of Crow Wing County.
-We have a number of volunteers who contribute in numerous ways to his office and without our volunteers these programs would not exist.
+The Sheriff is extremely grateful to the volunteers within our county who help contribute to his office's mission to protect and serve the residents of Crow Wing County.
+We have several volunteers who contribute in numerous ways to his office and without our volunteers, these programs would not exist.
 If you have questions or would like more information on how to get involved with one of these programs please contact the Sheriff's Office at 218-829-4749.

 Dive Team